ChefYeshpal/Pomodoro-timer/README.md

   - Updated position of stats button
     - It would clip under the progress bar after untoggling the gravity, couldn't figure out how to not get that to happen so just changed the top padding to 20px
     - Wouldn't work if I placed the stat button div above the progress bar in [[index.html]], that's because it'll not be a part of the elements which'll drop when gravity comes...
+  - Stat button seems to work, but seems like it isn't storing the data for the pomodoro's when manually done.
+I had created a function to test out with pre test data, but seems like I'll need to change and work on it a bit more to figure out where things got wonky.
+    - Running "generateFakeSessions()" in the console seemed to work, but seems like it doesn't log the time in real time use.
+    - Probably need to do some dialogue or something for localstorage?
+I dont know what I missed, so It'll take a few hours maybe...
+- 22 September 2025
+  - Moved all the js code for stat's tracking and charting from main.js to stats.js, should make it more organised.